Professional edition active

 Symptoms and Signs of PCOS

-Symptoms of polycystic ovary syndrome typically begin during puberty and worsen with time.
-Ovulatory dysfunction is usually present at puberty, resulting in primary amenorrhea; thus, polycystic ovary syndrome is unlikely if regular menses occurred for a time after menarche.
+Symptoms of PCOS typically begin during puberty and worsen with time.
+Ovulatory dysfunction is usually present at puberty, sometimes resulting in primary amenorrhea.
 Premature adrenarche is common, caused by excess dehydroepiandrosterone sulfate (DHEAS) and often characterized by early growth of axillary hair, body odor, and microcomedonal acne.

 Areas of thickened, darkened skin (acanthosis nigricans) may appear in the axillae, on the nape of the neck, in skinfolds, and on knuckles and/or elbows; the cause is high insulin levels due to insulin resistance.